bnorm/ktor-retrofit/README.md

 You use Retrofit on the client side to access the end points of your server, why not use that same interface to define the routings?
-The idea is to use an implementation of the interface and install it as a feature in Ktor, dynamically construct routings from the annotations, and call the implementation when the end point is accessed.
+The idea is to use an implementation of the interface and add it to Ktor routing which will dynamically construct sub-routings from the annotations and call the implementation when the end point is accessed.

 ## Example